Skip to main content

 Premium Payment Assistance Program

-Families who are using a COBRA option or who are paying annual health insurance premiums that are equal to or greater than 2.5 percent of their adjusted gross annual income and whose child is enrolled in the BCMH treatment program may be eligible for this program.
+Families who are using a COBRA option or who are paying annual health insurance premiums that are equal to or greater than 2.5 percent of their adjusted gross annual income and whose child is enrolled in the CMH treatment program may be eligible for this program.

 Bleeding Disorder Takeaways for Ohio